Skip to content

 root@stefan:~# opencli plan-delete 'ubuntu_nginx_mysql' --json

-{"message": "Plan 'ubuntu_nginx_mysql' and Docker network 'ubuntu_nginx_mysql' deleted successfully."}
+{"message": "Plan 'ubuntu_nginx_mysql' deleted successfully."}

 Edit Plan